 Editorial board

-The Open Educational Resources Unit editorial board helps ensure the quality and integrity of all open-source textbooks and course materials published by Oregon State University.
-The board’s main purpose is to make final recommendations on all peer-reviewed manuscripts and review all affordable learning grant proposals.
+The Open Educational Resources Unit editorial board helps ensure the quality and integrity of the openly-licensed textbooks and course materials published by Oregon State University.
+The board’s main purpose is to review all affordable learning grant proposals, assess project feasibility, and make award recommendations.
 Additionally, the board acts as an advisory body for policy and procedural matters.

 Become a board member